Carl Reiner: 1960–1969: The Dick Van Dyke Show and acclaim

 Starting in 1960, Reiner teamed with Brooks as a comedy duo on The Steve Allen Show.
 Their performances on television and stage included Reiner playing the straight man in The 2000 Year Old Man.
-Eventually the routine expanded into a series of five comedy albums and a 1975 animated television special, with the last album in the series winning a Grammy Award for Best Spoken Word Comedy Album.
+In 1973, it was reported that Brooks and Reiner initially performed the routine at Norman Lear's Fire Island, New York home in the 1950s, with some of these earlier recordings also serving as the basis for one side of the 2000 and Thirteen with Carl Reiner and Mel Brooks album which was released that year.
+Eventually, the routine expanded into a series of five comedy albums, three of which were released from 1960 to 1962, and a 1975 animated television special, with the last album in the series, which was released in 1997, winning a Grammy Award for Best Spoken Word Comedy Album.
 The act gave Brooks "an identity as a comic performer for the first time", said Reiner.
 Brooks's biographer William Holtzman called their 12-minute act "an ingenious jazz improvisation..." while Gerald Nachman described Reiner's part in guiding the act:

 The routine relies totally on the team's mental agility and chemistry.
 It's almost heresy to imagine Brooks performing it with any other straight man.
 Reiner was a solid straight man to Caesar, but with Brooks he is the second-banana supreme... guiding his partner's churning comic mind.